Cheez0id/learningMERN/readme.md

 [18:19](https://youtu.be/-0exw-9YJBo?t=1099) - If we decide to be ambitious and create our push-up tracker, we're basically choosing to start that now.

-[19:47](https://youtu.be/-0exw-9YJBo?t=1187) - **we did it bois!  we made and tested routes**
+[19:47](https://youtu.be/-0exw-9YJBo?t=1187) - **we did it bois!  we made and tested routes** so our routes work, but they are ONLY routes at this point- and those routes only return 'messages' as defined in the object attached to the request.

 ## Technologies Used
 - Node